audulus/docs/nodes.md

 ![Node](img/nodes/OSC/Osc-Fourier-Series-Square.svg)
 *source:* Wikipedia

-The first sine wave oscillates at the fundamental frequency, while each additional sine wave oscillates at a interval or harmonic of that frequency.
+The first sine wave oscillates at the fundamental frequency, while each additional sine wave oscillates at a multiple or harmonic of that frequency.

 If you still can't picture what is going on, have a look at this animation (ignore the math if it's confusing):